 Yes, but some time ago and we want to make sure the new community centre reflects the needs of today and the future.

-The Parish Counil are upgrading them into a Multi-Use Games Area in early 2020 and should be open for use in March 2020.
+The Parish Council upgraded them into a Multi-Use Games Area in early 2020.

 24. How many car parking spaces will there be?